AstraZeneca/Omicsfold/docs/getting-started-normalisation.md

 samples.
 After this transformation, all samples will sum to 1.0 and values for each feature will be relative.
 Values can be offset from zero by providing the optional `offset` argument.
-In the example below, we compare the TSS function from InterFold with the pre-normalised TSS data in the Koren 16S data set.
+In the example below, we compare the TSS function from OmicsFold with the pre-normalised TSS data in the Koren 16S data set.

 ```R
 data(Koren.16S)